 Magnet schools are a third type of free public school.
 Magnet schools are unique in that they allow kids to focus on specific themes, like science or the performing arts.
 New Mexico’s magnet programs include ones that focus on STEM, the International Baccalaureate program, arts curriculum, and more.
 Most of New Mexico’s magnet schools are concentrated in the Albuquerque Public School District.

 New Mexico also has hundreds of private schools, nonpublic schools that charge tuition, that parents can choose from.
 Many of these schools offer a specific religious or cultural tradition unavailable in neighborhood schools.

 There are no state-run scholarship options in New Mexico, but private scholarships may be available.
-Also, effective in 2018, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.
+Also, since 2018, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.

 Whether your child wants to accelerate learning or needs a quieter environment to focus in, you may be interested in virtual school.
 In New Mexico there are several free, full-time online learning options for students, such as New Mexico Connections Academy.
 In addition, the state’s Public Education Department offers a supplemental online course program.
 The state-run program charges fees to schools who enroll students.
 Some local districts absorb these costs, while some pass them along to families.